Augustinus Bader The Hair Revitalizing Complex Review 2026: Legit or Overhyped?

 Research-backed dose: 500-1000 mg/day (oral); topical doses vary by formulation

-Millet seed extract
+Millet extract

 Ashwagandha root extract